FigueroaR/FigueroaR.github.io/_posts/2020-01-16-meetup_mock_webapp.markdown

 - Comments

 It is very helpful to draw the lines of how each relation interacts with one another.
 It is part of the creative process.

-(Insert picture)

-Here we see how each model is interconnected, in technical terms - Associations
+[here](https://github.com/FigueroaR/meetup_mock_web_app/tree/master/app/models) we see how each model is interconnected, in technical terms - Associations

 - [User](https://github.com/FigueroaR/meetup_mock_web_app/blob/master/app/models/user.rb) associations: